dhmlny/Employee-Attrition-ML/README.md

 # Employee Attrition Prediction & Clustering

-An end-to-end Python pipeline to analyze and predict employee attrition using a dataset of 15,000 records.
-It combines unsupervised clustering for profile analysis and supervised learning for prediction.
+An end-to-end Machine Learning pipeline built to predict employee attrition and perform workforce behavioral segmentation using a dataset of 15,000 records.

-## Repository Structure
+## Repository Contents
-*   `Employee_Attrition_Clean.ipynb`: Clean Jupyter Notebook implementing the pipeline.
+*   `Employee_Attrition_Clean.ipynb`: Jupyter Notebook containing data preprocessing, clustering, and predictive modeling steps.
-*   `educational_website/`: Interactive web dashboard simulating the models and backpropagation.

 ## Pipeline Overview
-1. **Preprocessing**: Handled categorical encoding and standardized features exclusively on the training split to avoid data leakage.
+1. **Preprocessing & Scaling**: Applied one-hot encoding for categorical department attributes and mapped salary levels.
+Fitted the `StandardScaler` exclusively on the training subset to prevent Data Leakage.
-2. **Clustering & PCA**: Applied K-Means (K=3) to identify high-risk employee profiles (e.g., overworked stars with a 50.1% churn rate) and visualized them using 2D PCA projection.
+2. **K-Means Clustering & PCA**: Grouped employees into 3 behavioral segments using K-Means (optimized via the Elbow Method) and projected the high-dimensional feature space to 2D using PCA.
-3. **Modeling**: Trained and compared a Multi-Layer Perceptron (MLP) Neural Network against a Gradient Boosting Classifier (GBM).
+3. **Supervised Classification**: Trained and compared a Multi-Layer Perceptron (MLP) Neural Network against a Gradient Boosting Classifier (GBM).

 ## Results
 Evaluation metrics on the 25% test set: